DrakirL/DrakirL.github.io/p10/class/exorcist.md

 ### Level 1: Sworn Enemy
 Choose a creature type.
 Add it among your Training.
 (PHRASING?) <br>
-*Note: This means that you should get Advantage on any Check that relates to your chosen creature type.
+*Note: This means that you should get Advantage on any Test that relates to your chosen creature type.
 You should have a lot of experience/knowledge to draw from.*
 <br><br>
 If a creature is of the type you chose, it counts as a Sworn Enemy for you.
 When you hit one of your Sworn Enemies with a Martial Attack, you may add your Rite?
 Die (which is a d4) to the damage you deal.<br>
 You can only add this bonus once per Action (PHRASING?)